Signaletic operads: Signaletic operads

 The opposite rule, forcing all signals not located on the route to point to the right, also yields an operad~$\Dupdual_{\op{r}}$.
-We let~$\Dupdual_{\odot} \eqdef \Dupdual$ denote the classical dual duplicial operad, where the signals not located on the route point towards the route.
+We let~$\Dupdual_{\odot} \eqdef \Dupdual$ (resp.~$\Dupdual_\star \eqdef \Dias$) denote the classical dual duplicial operad (resp.~diassociative operad), where the signals not located on the route point towards the route (resp.~have no constraints).
 In contrast, note that the rule forcing all signals not located on the route to point away from the route does not define an operad.
-We will see as a special case of \cref{subsubsec:tidyParallelSignaleticOperads} that the three operads~$\Dupdual_{\odot}$, $\Dupdual_{\op{l}}$ and~$\Dupdual_{\op{r}}$ are quadratic~and~Koszul.
+We will see as a special case of \cref{subsec:parallelSignaleticOperads} that the four operads~$\Dupdual_\star$, $\Dupdual_{\odot}$, $\Dupdual_{\op{l}}$ and~$\Dupdual_{\op{r}}$ are quadratic~and~Koszul.